What Is The Average Cost For A Golf Cart?

 Has BMW ever collaborated with golf cart manufacturers?

-What BMW models are used in country clubs?
+Which BMW models are sometimes used at country clubs?

-Clubs occasionally use BMW 7 Series or i7 EVs as luxury shuttles, but these are standard vehicles, not customized golf carts.
+Some clubs use BMW 7 Series or i7 vehicles as luxury shuttles, but these are standard cars, not specialized golf carts.

 Which Golf Brand Is The Most Expensive?